-Valgrind Memcheck is a tool that helps identify memory errors in C and C++ code.
-It can detect various problems such as memory leaks, invalid memory access, incorrect freeing of memory, and using undefined values.
+Valgrind Memcheck is a tool for detecting memory-usage problems such as leaks, invalid memory access, incorrect freeing, and referencing undefined values.

-For WSL, you need to install Valgrind on your WSL instance (
+For WSL, install Valgrind on your WSL instance (

-sudo apt-get install valgrind) and provide CLion with the path to the executable (see the next step).
+sudo apt-get install valgrind) and provide CLion with the path to the executable (see next steps).

 Optionally, configure the list of the suppression files.
-For example, you may want to add a non-default suppression file to turn off the Valgrind Memcheck checks for some particular libraries.
-The typical case here, for example, would be to suppress OpenSSL or Boost.
+For example, you may want to add a suppression file to turn off the Valgrind checks for some particular libraries.

 Configure Valgrind on WSL